vishnuvardhan-2004/vishnuvardhan-2004/README.md

 ## 👨‍💻 About Me

 - 🔭 I’m currently working on **[Your Current Project / Role]**
-- 🌱 I’m learning **[Technologies / Languages you are improving]**
+- 🌱 I’m learning **[Full Stack Java]**
-- 💬 I’m interested in Open Source, Web / Mobile Development / AI / etc.
+- 💬 I’m interested in Open Source, Front End Development / Full Stack Development/ etc.
-- 📫 How to reach me: **your.email@example.com**
+- 📫 How to reach me: **vishnuvardhangangavarapu@gmail.com**
 - ⚡ Fun fact: **[Something interesting about you]**

 ---